10 Questions for FPL 2022-23

 Wow, what an exciting season 2021-22 was!
 Here’s hoping the upcoming 2022-23 campaign can match the fun.
 Regardless, if you want to get off to a good start, it is absolutely imperative to take away as many lessons from last year as possible when cobbling together your new squad.
 Let’s get started, shall we?

-Following the late 2020-21 sacking of Jose Mourinho and the summer 2021 soap opera regarding Harry Kane’s exit speculation, the first half of the 2021-22 season was a Titanic disaster for Tottenham Hotspur under Nuno Espirito Santo.
-It took some time, but Antonio Conte was able to right Spurs’ ship following the brilliantly seamless January 2022 transfer additions of winger Dejan Kulusevski and midfielder Rodrigo Bentancur, which helped lead to amazing leaps in form from the team’s two main attacking forces, Kane and Son Heung-Min.
-From GW24 (when Kulusevski and Bentancur first featured) through the end of the season (which actually accounted for 18 fixtures due to a flurry of double game weeks), Son increased his FPL points per game production from the first half of the campaign by over 50%, while Kane more than doubled his early output.
+Following the late 2020-21 sacking of Jose Mourinho and the summer-2021 soap opera revolving around Harry Kane’s possible exit, the first half of 2021-22 was a disaster for Tottenham under Nuno Espirito Santo.
+It took time, but Antonio Conte righted Spurs’ ship following the brilliantly seamless January 2022 transfer additions of winger Dejan Kulusevski and midfielder Rodrigo Bentancur.
+Each led to amazing leaps in form from the team’s two main attacking forces, Kane and Son Heung-Min.
+From GW-24 (when Kulusevski and Bentancur first featured) through the end of the season (which encompassed 18 fixtures due to a flurry of double game weeks), Son increased his FPL ppg by over 50%, and Kane more than doubled his.

 2021-22 FPL Production of Son and Kane, First Half vs. Second Half